Kureev/react-native-side-menu/README.md

 #### ScrollView does not scroll to top on status bar press

-This is related to the iOS way of handling `scrollsToTop`.
-When there are multiple ScrollViews with that property enabled in the same `<View>` - it will stop working.
-Simply set `scrollsToTop={false}` on your ScrollView inside `Menu` component to get the other one (in your Content component) working.
+On iPhone, the scroll-to-top gesture has no effect if there is more than one scroll view on-screen that has scrollsToTop set to true.
+Since it defaults to `true` in ReactNative, you have to set `scrollsToTop={false}` on your ScrollView inside `Menu` component in order to get it working as desired.

 ### Questions?
 Feel free to contact me in [twitter](https://twitter.com/kureevalexey) or [create an issue](https://github.com/Kureev/react-native-side-menu/issues/new)